NecipAkgz/fhevm-example-factory/docs/basic/decryption/public-decrypt-single-value.md

 import {ZamaEthereumConfig} from "@fhevm/solidity/config/ZamaConfig.sol";

 /**
- * @notice Simple Heads or Tails game demonstrating public, permissionless decryption with FHE.
+ * @notice Heads or Tails game with public, permissionless decryption.
+ *         Demonstrates makePubliclyDecryptable() which allows ANYONE to decrypt
+ *         the result (not just allowed users).
+Perfect for public game results,
+ *         lottery winners, or voting tallies.
+Uses FHE.randEbool() for fair
+ *         randomness and KMS-verified decryption proofs.
  *
  * @dev Uses FHE.randEbool() for random result + FHE.makePubliclyDecryptable() for revealing.
  *      Anyone can decrypt results with valid KMS proof.